phate09/ToDoChores/readme.md

   * dug berry bush - same
   * dug saplings - same
   * pine cone - same
+  * twiggy cone - same

 Planned Changes and ideas
 ------------------------
-* In-game menu for configuration
+* [X]In-game menu for configuration
-* Actions as checkboxes: the actions are going to be toggleable so that the character will perform any actions turned on.
+* [ ]Actions as checkboxes: the actions are going to be toggleable so that the character will perform any actions turned on.
 (Picking up carrots while shoveling saplings?
 Want to dig but not pick? etc)
-* Auto Fertilise action?
+* [X]Auto Fertilise action
-* Auto Check traps?
+* [ ]Auto Check traps?
-* Auto Cooking?
+* [ ]Auto Cooking?
-* Auto dry meat?
+* [ ]Auto dry meat?
-* Auto Harvest fields?
+* [ ]Auto Harvest fields?

 Changes Log
 ------------------------
+1.3
+	Added option to auto-fertilise fields, it will build the bucket-o-poop if possible Fixed error when mining ice
+1.2
+	Added option to cut only adult trees
+	Added option to prefer tools made of gold
+	Fixed planting
+	Added toggle button for shovelling trees
 1.1.0
 	Added in-game menu that allows to change options Fixed error with ice